VerySleepy/verysleepy/README.md

 NMAKE is part of Visual Studio, so vcvars should have added it to your path.

-You may need to add a `WXWIN` environment variable (pointing to the wxWidgets directory), so that Sleepy knows where you've installed it.

 Options:

 * For a release build, use `BUILD=release` instead.
 * For 64-bit, add `TARGET_CPU=AMD64`.
+* You could also use the Visual Studio project/solution files to build wxWidgets, however (as of 2.9.2) these are Win32-only.

+Finally, create an environment variable called `WXWIN`, and set it to the full path towards the wxWidgets directory (incl. trailing backslash).
+This variable in referenced in Sleepy's project files - Visual Studio must have in in its environment to be able to find wxWidgets.

 ### Contributing